 Q. What is the minimum age requirement to be a host family?

 A. There is no official age requirement to host a student; AFS staff and volunteers screen all interested families to be sure they are fit to host a student.
 When assessing whether younger host parents are suitable to host, it is especially important to understand the potential host parents’ motivation for hosting, expectations for hosting, philosophies on supervision, ability to handle the expenses of an additional family member, and any existing support networks in the community.
 In addition, all host families are required to provide at least two references who speak to their ability to host, including at least one reference that has observed them interacting with children of any age to show their suitability for hosting.

 Q. Can host parents from separated households host?

 A. Yes, but both parents will need to fill out full host family applications.

 Q. Can a family that has an AirBNB (or similar circumstances) host with AFS?

 A. A family that has an AirBNB (or similar circumstances) may only host if the rental unit has a separate, and locked, entrance from the rest of the home and the renters do not share common spaces with the host family.
 Exceptions may be considered on a case by case basis depending on the circumstances such as the frequency of rental and whether the family and/or student temporarily relocate/s to another suitable dwelling during the rental period.
-If you have a question about whether a family that has an AirBNB would be eligible to apply, please contact your Team Development Specialist.
+If you have a question about whether a family that has an AirBNB would be eligible to apply, please contact your Regional Field Specialist.